13588112254/littlefs/DESIGN.md

 <!-- pic here? -->

-2. In a completely different direction, we have logging filesystems, such as JFFS, YAFFS, and SPIFFS.
+2. In a completely different direction, we have logging filesystems, such as [JFFS][jffs], [YAFFS][yaffs], and [SPIFFS][spiffs].
 In a logging filesystem, storage location is not bound to a piece of data, instead the entire storage is used for a circular log which is appended with every change made to the filesystem.
 Writing appends new changes, while reading requires traversing the log to reconstruct a file.
 Some logging filesystems cache files to avoid the read cost, but this comes at a tradeoff of RAM.

    Logging filesystem are beautifully elegant.
 With a checksum, we can easily detect power-loss and fall back to the previous state by ignoring failed